Remote files

 export default site;

-This indicates to Lume that if the file styles.css doesn't exist locally the remote URL must be used.
+This indicates that if the file styles.css doesn't exist locally, the remote URL must be used.
 Note that the file won't be saved in the project folder, but it's in memory.

-If you want to copy this file statically:
+If you want to add this file to your site:

 Because the file doesn't exist in your local folder, Lume will download the file from the URL and save it in the dest folder.

-The postcss plugin supports Lume's remote files, so you can import this file in your CSS with:
+If you're using a plugin like postcss or lightningcss, you can import this file in your CSS with:

 Remote layouts